A. Goliath challenges Israel.

 So Saul clothed David with his armor, and he put a bronze helmet on his head; he also clothed him with a coat of mail.
 David fastened his sword to his armor and tried to walk, for he had not tested them.
 And David said to Saul, "I cannot walk with these, for I have not tested them."
 So David took them off.
 Then he took his staff in his hand; and he chose for himself five smooth stones from the brook, and put them in a shepherd's bag, in a pouch which he had, and his sling was in his hand.
 And he drew near to the Philistine.

 a.
 So Saul clothed David with his armor: Saul was still in the natural, in the flesh, in the things that are merely outward.
-He figured that if this boy was going to beat Goliath, he would need the best armor in all Israel - the armor of the king.
+He figured that if this boy were going to beat Goliath, he needed the best armor in all Israel - the armor of the king.

 i.
-Often, people try to fight with another person’s armor.
-They see God do something wonderful through someone else, and they try to copy it without really making it their own.
-This is never how God’s work is most effectively done.
+Often people try to fight with another person's armor.
+They see God do something wonderful through someone else and they try to copy it without really making it their own.
+God's work is never most effectively done in this way.

 d.
-A staff in his hand . . . five smooth stones . . . a shepherd’s bag, in a pouch which he had, and his sling was in his hand: David used the same things he had used before.
-These were the same tools he had used to kill the lion and the bear before.
-What God had used before, He would use again.
+A staff in his hand . . . five smooth stones . . . a shepherd's bag, in a pouch which he had, and his sling was in his hand: David used the same tools he used before as a shepherd to kill the lion and the bear.
+What God used before, He would use again.

 i.
 A charming - but purely legendary - Rabbinical story says these five particular stones called out to David from the brook and said, "By us you shall overcome the giant!"